by TeachThought Staff

 This graphic is an attempt to bring standards to this idea–in this case, a kind of amalgamation of broader technology standards by other organizations.
 In that way, it’s a kind of hybrid graphic that distills tech ideas into digital citizenship ideas.

 Ideas like “respecting differing interests,” “show social responsibility by participation,” and “follow an inquiry-based process” all reflect the kind of interdependent thinking that has the potential to turn connectivity to communal constructivism and, just maybe, improved digital/social capacity.

 For further reading, see examples of digital citizenship.

 Generally speaking, your best bet for K-12 application probably begins with ideas for curriculum–project-based learning, for example.
 Think backwards from a standard–you want students to demonstrate being “open to new ideas”?
 Design a project that requires it.
 Add it as a column in a rubric.
 Have students pitch ideas for projects.

-You can use these to inform local school policies on everything from school missions and acceptable use policies, to as source material to create guides for parents and families on digital participation.
+Further, you could use these to inform local school policies on everything from school missions and acceptable use policies, to as source material to create guides for parents and families on digital participation.
 Have other ideas?
-Comments below!
+Let us know in the comments.

 This content is attributed under a Creative Commons 3.0 License from the simplycurious wiki; Standards For Digital Citizenship In Graphic Form